lanestevens/class_fundamentals/tasks.md

 Invalid format specifier(s) in map:\<space\>\<space\>\<alphabetical list of unsupported format specifiers\>

+The preceding requirement is both a technical requirement and a business requirement.
+A technical requirement because the specific wording of the message facilitates automated testing.
+A business requirement because it is exposed to the user of the class.

 __Requirement:__  If no unsupported format specifiers are found, then the method returns _None_.
 The default action for a function or method without a return statement is to return _None_.
+This is a technical requirement.

 There is nothing that we can do to validate the column names, so only the format specifiers will be validated.